abeep/Hazelblast/README.md

 News
 -------------------------
+* 30 June 2012: Hazelblast 0.3 released
+    - Lots of internal cleanup/renaming.
+    - Bug fixed with the server.shutdown and locks not being released
+    - Possible to switch back to the Hazelcast LoadBalanced for LoadBalanced methods
+    - Optimization for In Memory calls (on my machine 30 times faster)
+    - PojoSlice/SpringSlice: HazelcastInstance can be defined within the Slice.
+    - Exposed annotation for Pojo to expose services.
+    - BasicProxyProvider is made plugable; behavior for new/existing distribution annotations can be altered.
+    - Lots of other smaller stability improvements.
 * 19 June 2012: Hazelblast 0.2 released
     - custom loadbalancer policies for the LoadBalanced methods
     - support for timeout on LoadBalanced/Partitioned methods